Stocks climb on Wall Street, adding to gains made last week

 Government reports last week showed that the employment market remains resilient.
 While that's good for the economy, it also makes the Fed's job more difficult by putting upward pressure on wages.
 Investors were encouraged by some of the data that showed wage growth may be tempering.

+Inflation has been generally cooling and the Fed last month trimmed the size of its rate increase to 0.50 percentage points after four straight hikes of 0.75 points.
+Traders are largely betting on the Fed to move to the more traditional hike of 0.25 points at its meeting next month.

+The Fed has pulled its key overnight rate up to a range of 4.25% to 4.50% after it began last year at virtually zero.

-Bond yields were mixed.
-The yield on the 10-year Treasury remained at 3.57% from late Friday.
-The yield on the two-year Treasury, which tends to track future action from the Fed, fell to 4.23% from 4.26% late Friday.
+Bond yields fell.
+The yield on the 10-year Treasury slipped to 3.52% from 3.57% late Friday.
+The yield on the two-year Treasury, which tends to track future action from the Fed, fell to 4.21% from 4.26% late Friday.

 Markets in Europe and Asia gained ground.
 A Chinese financial news outlet cited a top central bank official as saying that China's more than two-year crackdown on internet companies is nearly finished.